Skip to main content

 General rules on how to load components depending on your environment:

-• URL Components — simplest implementation declaring component URLs in JS;
+• URL Components — the simplest implementation, declaring component URLs in JS;

 • Data Components — for build tools with dynamic import/code-splitting like Vite, WebPack, Rollup, Parcel;

-• Inline Components — you need to declare components in HTML to get the asset URL, for example using an asset CDN or for Shopify sites.
+• Inline Components — you need to declare components in HTML to get the asset URL, for example using versioned asset URLs or an assets CDN.

 You provide components in an ES Module format—as export default—in a place that is publicly accessible.
 If you hand-code your component JavaScript this may be easy, but if you use a build tool you may need to set up your build tool in a certain way.
 An example of a ES Module component: